Aidan Daniels: Toronto FC

-During the 2017 offseason, Daniels would train with Danish club HB Køge.
-Upon completion of the 2017 season, Daniels would re-sign with the club for the 2018 season.
-Daniels would be named the #20 rated prospect under 20 by the league in 2018.
-Daniels would have his option for the 2020 season declined by Toronto, ending his time with the club after two seasons.

 Loan to Ottawa Fury FC

 On March 6, 2019, it was announced that Daniels would be loaned to USL Championship club Ottawa Fury FC for the 2019 season.

 Colorado Springs Switchbacks

 Daniels would sign with USL Championship club Colorado Springs Switchbacks FC for the 2020 season.
 On July 11, he scored his first goal against New Mexico United.
 He later re-signed with the club for the 2021 season.

 OKC Energy

 On January 26, 2021, Daniels joined USL Championship side OKC Energy.
 In December 2021, Oklahoma City Energy would announce that they would go on hiatus for the 2022 season, ending Daniels' time with the club after one season.

 HFX Wanderers

-In January 2022, Canadian Premier League side HFX Wanderers announced they had signed Daniels to a two year deal.
+In January 2022, Canadian Premier League side HFX Wanderers announced they had signed Daniels to a two-year deal.
 He made his debut for the Wanderers on April 7 against York United.
-Daniels scored his first goal for his new club on May 10 in the Canadian Championship, netting the second against Guelph United in a 2-0 victory.
+Daniels scored his first goal for his new club on May 10 in the Canadian Championship, netting the second against Guelph United in a 2–0 victory.
 In January 2022 the Wanderers announced Daniels had signed a new contract through 2023, with added options for 2024 and 2025.